Whole Lotta History: Music video

-The music video for "Whole Lotta History" was directed by Margaret Malandruccolo.
+a music video for "Whole Lotta History" was directed by Margaret Malandruccolo.
 Filmed in Paris, France, the video was Girls Aloud's first to be shot outside of the United Kingdom.
+The music video was included on the DVD release of 2006's Chemistry Tour, as well as 2007's Style DVD.
+Behind the scenes footage was shown in the second episode of the group's reality show Girls Aloud: Off the Record.

 The video depicts each member of the band in a different setting reminiscing about a former love, as the lyrics suggest.
 Kimberley Walsh receives flowers inside of a café and apparently looks at her past boyfriend.
-Cheryl Cole is in an unruly hotel room, looking out of a window onto a street.
+Cheryl is in an unruly hotel room, looking out of a window onto a street.
 Nadine Coyle looks through a photo album at a desk in a study, while Nicola Roberts looks at herself in a mirror.
-Sarah Harding walks alone along a river as couples pass by.
+Sarah Harding walks alone along the Seine near the Pont Louis-Philippe bridge as couples pass by.
 The group shot consists of all members sitting together in a lounge (in the room Nadine's section takes place) laughing and discussing past relationships.

-The music video was included on the DVD release of 2006's Chemistry Tour, as well as 2007's Style DVD.
-Behind the scenes footage was shown in the second episode of the group's reality show Girls Aloud: Off the Record.

 Live performances

 Girls Aloud performed "Whole Lotta History" live for the first time on CD:UK on 18 February 2006.
 They also appeared on morning talk shows Davina, GMTV, and Loose Women, as well as the Saturday morning children's show Ministry of Mayhem.
 Additionally, they performed on Top of the Pops and its spin-off show Top of the Pops Reloaded.
 During the group's promotional trip to Australia, Girls Aloud performed the song on whatUwant.

-Since its release, Girls Aloud have included the song on three of their concert tours.
+Since its release, Girls Aloud have included the song on four of their concert tours.
 It was initially featured on 2006's Chemistry Tour.
 The following year, during The Greatest Hits Tour, they performed the song from "a pink cushion-covered swing."
 It was part of a ballad section on 2008's Tangled Up Tour, sung by Girls Aloud as they walk down a catwalk which reached the middle of the venue.
+It was omitted from 2009's Out of Control Tour but it was included in the setlists of 2013's Ten: The Hits Tour and 2024's The Girls Aloud Show which included an extended outro of Sarah's closing lines playing on loop, with clips of the late singer showing on the huge screens while the girls departed the stage for a costume change.